FloraKrivakTetley/carbon-partial-harvest/README.md

 sortie.
 Contains input files used for sortie modelling and output files used in LANDIS-II parameter selection and validation.

 landis-ii.
 Contains input files used for 42 LANDIS-II modelling scenarios.
-To run, download ALL_INPUTS, then edit Scenario files to select the management scenario you wish to model.
+To run, download ALL_INPUTS, then edit scenario file and biomass harvest file to select the correct input files for the management scenario you wish to model.